pdw-git/express-k8s-demo/README.md

 >rm csr.pem

-The default configuration is to use https with self signed certificates.
-This means that any browser or API testing tools need to disable certificate verification.
+The default configuration is to no use https with self signed certificates.
+If slef signed certificates are used this will mean that any browser or API testing tools need to disable certificate verification.
 Most tools will block access because the signing request was self created.
-This is another reason why this code is not production ready.

 ## Running the application with npm